-We evaluate segment performance based on the non-GAAP financial measure of gross operating margin.
-Gross operating margin (either in total or by individual segment) is an important performance measure of the core profitability of our operations.
-This measure forms the basis of our internal financial reporting and is used by our executive management in deciding how to allocate capital resources among business segments.
+We evaluate segment performance based on our financial measure of gross operating margin.
+Gross operating margin is an important performance measure of the core profitability of our operations and forms the basis of our internal financial reporting.
 We believe that investors benefit from having access to the same financial measures that our management uses in evaluating segment results.
 The GAAP financial measure most directly comparable to total segment gross operating margin is operating income.

-In total, gross operating margin represents operating income exclusive of (1) depreciation, amortization and accretion expenses, (2) impairment charges, (3) gains and losses attributable to asset sales and (4) general and administrative costs.
-Gross operating margin includes equity in income of unconsolidated affiliates and non-refundable deferred transportation revenues relating to the make-up rights of committed shippers associated with certain pipelines.
-Gross operating margin by segment is calculated by subtracting segment operating costs and expenses (net of the adjustments noted above) from segment revenues, with both segment totals before the elimination of intercompany transactions.
-In accordance with GAAP, intercompany accounts and transactions are eliminated in consolidation.
+Gross operating margin represents GAAP operating income exclusive of (i) depreciation, amortization and accretion expenses, (ii) impairment charges, (iii) gains and losses attributable to asset sales, insurance recoveries and related property damage and (iv) general and administrative costs.
+Gross operating margin includes (i) equity in the earnings of unconsolidated affiliates and (ii) non-refundable deferred transportation revenues relating to the make-up rights of committed shippers on certain pipeline assets.
 Gross operating margin is exclusive of other income and expense transactions, income taxes, the cumulative effect of changes in accounting principles and extraordinary charges.
 Gross operating margin is presented on a 100% basis before any allocation of earnings to noncontrolling interests.
+Gross operating margin by segment is calculated by subtracting segment operating costs and expenses from segment revenues, with both segment totals reflecting the adjustments noted above, as applicable, and before the elimination of intercompany transactions.

 Segment assets consist of property, plant and equipment, investments in unconsolidated affiliates, intangible assets and goodwill.
 The carrying values of such amounts are assigned to each segment based on each asset's or investment's principal operations and contribution to the gross operating margin of that particular segment.
 Since construction-in-progress amounts (a component of property, plant and equipment) generally do not contribute to segment gross operating margin, such amounts are excluded from segment asset totals until the underlying assets are placed in service.
 Intangible assets and goodwill are assigned to each segment based on the classification of the assets to which they relate.
-Substantially all of our plants, pipelines and other fixed assets are located in the U.S. The remainder of our consolidated total assets, which consist primarily of working capital assets, are excluded from segment assets since these amounts are not attributable to one specific segment (e.g. cash).
+The remainder of our consolidated total assets, which consist primarily of working capital assets, are excluded from segment assets since these amounts are not attributable to one specific segment (e.g. cash).